ying-tang/help-documentation/_commonadmin/Transferring_A_Domain_From_Blue_Box.md

 weight: 20
 tags: [managed hosting, domain, registrar, transfer]
 dateAdded: August 16, 2016
-author: Blue Box Support
+author: IBM Bluemix Private Cloud Support
 editor: Leslie Lundquist
 ---

-This document is intended for IBM Blue Box Managed Hosting clients.
-It would not apply to our OpenStack clients.
+This document is intended for IBM Legacy Managed Hosting (formerly Blue Box) clients.
+It would not apply to our IBM Bluemix Private Cloud (OpenStack) clients.
 Thank you.

 Transferring a domain name can be a complicated process, and it is getting more complicated as time goes on.
 Other Registrars (where you've registered your domain) don't want to see you leave, so they figure that if they make this process as complicated as humanly possible, maybe you'll stay.